waxantiques

 Elizabeth Godfrey

-The following year in 1732 Eliza married Benjamin Godfrey, Abraham Buteaux’s former journeyman, and Godfrey entered his first mark.
-His work displays strong Huguenot influences in design and fine execution, just as one would expect from such a prestigious family workshop, his later works incorporating rococo designs.
-Godfrey appears to have died in 1741 when Eliza entered her second widow’s mark as Elizabeth Godfrey.
-She was active until at least 1766 and her work was known for its high quality and sophisticated style.
+When Benjamin died in 1741 Eliza entered her second widow’s mark as Elizabeth Godfrey.
+She remained active until at least 1766 and her work was known for its high quality and sophisticated style.
 Her trade card described herself as “Goldsmith, Silversmith and Jeweller to the Duke of Cumberland” and her success is evident by the considerable quality and quantity of her surviving work.

 A significant number of strong and powerful female silversmiths achieved successful careers during the 18th century, a time when women enjoyed very few rights, especially in a male dominated industry.
 The Goldsmith’s Company records 63 women silversmiths working between 1697 and the Victorian era.